mosaic-design-system/docs/src/components/tabs.md

-      **Tabs** are an easy way to organize content and switch between related content.  **Tabs** consist of two or more **tabs** which behave in a similar manner to a link, the user remains on the original page, but different content is displayed.
-Tabs can be shown horizontally or vertically to adapt and suit the content being shown and the devices being used to view it.
+      **Tabs** are an easy way to organize content and switch between related content.  **Tabs** consist of two or more **Tabs** that can be selected to open what seems like a 'new page', however the user actually remains on the original page, but different content is displayed.
+By remaining on the original page, the user doesn't need to reload the entire page and can navigate between two related areas much quicker than if they were on separate pages.

+      **Tabs** can be shown horizontally or vertically to adapt and suit the content being shown, and the device being used to view it.

       - - -

       ## Types of Tabs

-      Horizontal tabs \r
+      ### Horizontal Tabs \r

-      Horizontal tabs provide more vertical space and enable easy scanning of items, this helps with reading from left to right.
-Horizontal **tabs** also allow you to occupy the content area of your page with content only.\r
+      **Horizontal Tabs** provide more vertical space and enable easy scanning of items, which helps with reading from left to right.
+They also allow you to occupy the content area of your page with content only.\r

-      Vertical tabs\r
+      ### Vertical Tabs\r

-      Vertical tabs work best for form or installation wizards when a user is working down a list of steps and horizontal **tabs** are best for groups of related information.\r
+      **Vertical Tabs** work best for form or installation wizards when a user is working down a list of steps - **Horizontal Tabs** are best for groups of related information.\r

       \r